edgedb/easy-edgedb/README.md

  };
 ```

-Then calling up our function:
+Now we can finally call up our function and see if it works:

 ```
 SELECT can_enter('Count Dracula', (SELECT City filter .name = 'London'));